FrameworkTV-Cameron/todo-app/README.md

 ## After That...
 From there, fork this repo.

-Each section will be in a new folder containing the exact code as shown in class.
+Each section will be in a new folder containing the exact code as shown in class from **SECTION 2 AND ON**.

 **KEEP IN MIND YOU NEED TO CHANGE ANY IMAGES OR ICONS**